Moons of Saturn: Ring shepherds

 Shepherd satellites are small moons that orbit within, or just beyond, a planet's ring system.
 They have the effect of sculpting the rings: giving them sharp edges, and creating gaps between them.
-Saturn's shepherd moons are Pan (Encke gap), Daphnis (Keeler gap), Atlas (A Ring), Prometheus (F Ring) and Pandora (F Ring).
-These moons together with co-orbitals (see below) probably formed as a result of accretion of the friable ring material on preexisting denser cores.
+Saturn's shepherd moons are Pan (Encke gap), Daphnis (Keeler gap), Prometheus (F Ring), Janus (A Ring), and Epimetheus (A Ring).
+Atlas and Pandora orbit on the outside edge of the A Ring and F Ring respectively, and were long thought to be shepherds as well, until more recent studies began to indicate otherwise.
+These moons probably formed as a result of accretion of the friable ring material on preexisting denser cores.
 The cores with sizes from one-third to one-half the present-day moons may be themselves collisional shards formed when a parental satellite of the rings disintegrated.

-Co-orbitals

-Janus and Epimetheus are called co-orbital moons.
-They are of roughly equal size, with Janus being slightly larger than Epimetheus.
-Janus and Epimetheus have orbits with only a few kilometers difference in semi-major axis, close enough that they would collide if they attempted to pass each other.
+Janus and Epimetheus are co-orbital moons.
+They are of similar size, with Janus being somewhat larger than Epimetheus.
+They have orbits with less than a 100-kilometer difference in semi-major axis, close enough that they would collide if they attempted to pass each other.
 Instead of colliding, their gravitational interaction causes them to swap orbits every four years.